Back to Blog

 When I moved to the U.S., even after years of teaching English, I realized my own fluency had major gaps.
 I could explain grammar, but I struggled with spontaneous, everyday conversations.
 It wasn’t until I immersed myself in the language that things clicked.

-• Connect new concepts to your own life and interests
+• Connect what you’re learning to your own life

 What Makes the Haku Method Different?